euc-dev/ws1-sdk-intelligence/docs/Apple/index.md

 ### Out-of-the-box Features

-Some features are available as soon as you integrate Workspace ONE Intelligence SDK into your app.
+Some features are available as soon as you integrate Omnissa Intelligence SDK into your app.

 - [Logging Crashes](ios-crash.md)
 - [Network Insights](ios-apm.md)